Michael R. Gannon

 Research Associate, Carnegie Museum of Natural History, Section of Mammals

 My research interests are broad and lie in many areas of zoology, evolution, and museum science.
-Current research activities focus on topics in population, and community ecology of bats, with emphasis on both temperate amd tropical systems, and using statistical techniques to answer questions of interest to both theoretician and field biologist.
+Current research activities focus on topics in population, and community ecology of bats, with emphasis on both temperate and tropical systems, and using statistical techniques to answer questions of interest to both theoretician and field biologist.

 I have conducted ecological research on bats on the Caribbean Islands of Puerto Rico, Jamaica, Dominica, and St. John, U. S. Virgin Islands.
 Much of this work is concerned with long-term monitoring of bat populations and the effects that Hurricanes have on them.
 In addition, I have worked in the Allegheny National Forest, Canoe Creek State Park, and other locations in the Commonwealth of Pennsylvania.
 Here, my students and I have been developing ultrasonic bat survey techniques which may be used to identify different species of bats by their ultrasonic calls.
 This includes the endangered Indiana Bat.

-Recent Publications:
+Selected Publications:

 Gannon, M. R., A. Kurta, A. Rodriguéz-Durán, and M. R. Willig.
 2005.
+The Bats of Puerto Rico.
+Texas Tech Press.

 Book Chapters -